 As a result of the language above, the Joint Forces Staff College established the Advanced Joint Professional Military Education (AJPME) course.
 The first action of the AJPME program was to develop a Beta course to validate the delivery of Joint PME in a blended format that used distance learning combined with a two-day, in-residence exercise.
 In summer 2001, four iterations of the Joint Operations Course (Beta test) were offered to students in the National Capitol Region / Pennsylvania, CENTCOM / SOCOM, PACOM, and JFCOM.
 The successful completion of this Beta test validated that joint education could be delivered in a blended format.
 In the FY 2002 National Defense Authorization Act, Congress authorized funds to begin development of the full AJPME curriculum.
 AJPME was formally changed to the Joint and Combined Warfighting School – Hybrid (JCWS-H) program effective 30 June 2016.
 Where AJPME provided students an opportunity to obtain JPME II equivalency, JCWS-H now provides them with fully accredited JPME II status upon completion of the course.

 The JCWS-H course is approximately 252 hours of Web-based collaborative distance learning (DL), research and writing for publication.
 In addition, students complete 136 hours of face-to-face time in two temporary duty assignments to JFSC.
+Hybrid students complete the same lessons and exercises as Resident and Satellite students, but spread over a 40 week period.
 The curriculum is characterized by a progression from higher-order cognitive activities to effective exercises that encourages attitudinal shifts.
 The cognitive learning activities focus on recall and mastery of information, application of concepts and principles, problem solving, discovery, and building on existing military experiences.
 The learning activities foster recognition and integration of new attitudes and values that promote joint acculturation.

 The first AJPME class started in September 2003.
 Based on a CJCS directed OPMEP policy change, the transition from AJPME to JCWS-H occurred in 2016 and was retroactive to impact JCWS-H’s first class, 15-3.
-While AJPME graduates received JPME II equivalent qualification, the OPMEP change now grants JCWS-H graduates full JPME II credit.
-As a result, active duty members can attend JCWS-H. As of 2017, over 3,000 students have graduated from the AJPME/JCWS-Hybrid courses.
+While AJPME graduates received JPME II equivalent qualification, the 2016 OPMEP change granted JCWS-H graduates full JPME II credit.
+As a result, active duty members could also attend JCWS-H. As of 2020, over 3,750 students have graduated from the JCWS-Hybrid course.

 Although the Goldwater-Nichols Act and subsequent Congressional action outlined the process and procedures for delivering joint education to Reserve Component members, there have been no concurrent statutory guidelines for Reserve Component Joint Officer Management.
 Requirements for Joint Specialty Officers (JSO) as outlined in Title 10, were specifically designated for active component (AC) officers and prevented RC officers from being designated as JSOs.
 In September 2002, the office of the Assistant Secretary of Defense for Reserve Affairs (ASD/RA) issued DOD Instruction 1215.20, Reserve Component Joint Officer Management, to provide these guidelines for RC officers.
 Among other things, DODI 1215.20 defined a new concept, the Fully Joint Qualified Officer as the RC parallel to the JSO.